 1. Say no. Remind people that ‘no’ doesn’t necessarily mean ‘never’, but at the moment it means ‘not now’.

 2. Call a friend or relative you can trust.

 3. Lose yourself in your favourite TV box set (mine is the Poirot series).

 4. Read a really gripping book.
-Here’s a review of the last one I read.
+Here’s a review of one of my favourites.

 5. Learn a new skill – both dancing, table tennis and learning a new language have recently been shown to keep our brains young and stave off dementia.

 6. Take a long, hot bath.
 You could try an Epsom Salt bath which is great for renewing our Magnesium levels.
 A magnesium deficiency can be the cause of tiredness.